 Moxon Rectangle on 20m, Reflector-Radiator Yagi on 15m, Radiator-Director Yagi on 10m.

-Computer simulations have shown a slight but significant improvement in both forward gain and front/back ratio on 10m due to the presence of the 15m Reflector (sometimes called "forward stagger effect").
+Computer simulations have shown a slight but significant improvement in both forward gain and front-to-back ratio on 10m due to the presence of the 15m Reflector (sometimes called "forward stagger effect").
 The forward gain of a Moxon Rectangle is almost the same as a full-size two-element Yagi.
 So why choose the Moxon version rather than its "big sister"?
-Because this design offers certain avantages:
+Because this design offers certain advantages:

-In my opinion, the only potential issue (and only for those lacking sufficient mechanical knowledge) is the bending of the corner sections.
-Perharps that's the price to pay for getting optimal performance from such a small antenna.
+In conclusion, I would say that this multiband beam is a good compromise for those who have antenna restrictions.
+The only potential issue (and only for those lacking sufficient mechanical knowledge) is the bending of the corner sections.
+Perhaps that's the price to pay for getting optimal performance from such a small antenna.